-The festival's general exhibition benefitted from the contributions of Exeter Fine Art students James Scott, Anna Wyatt, Neeli Malik and Eleanor Begley, as well as paintings by Alice O'Neill.
+The festival's general exhibition benefitted from the contributions of Exeter Fine Art students James Scott, Anna Wyatt, Neeli Malik and Eleanor Begley, as well as photography by Antonio Perricone and paintings by Alice O'Neill.
 Meanwhile Exeter's literature team, including Bea Alabaster and Adam Takar, delivered a script writing workshop and a 'collective zine' workshop, during which students collaborated to produce a magazine of artwork in response to the theme of 'the new year'.